sahiedu/bebop_ros_examples/bebop_examples/README.md

 ## Examples

 ### bebop_takeoff_land
 This program performs a simple takeoff, keeps the drone in hover mode 1 meter above the takeoff point for a few seconds, and then lands.
+First, run the driver:

+'''
+roslaunch bebop_driver bebop_node.launch
+'''